frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-file-visit

 A File Visit object represents properties that are associated with a file/directory/network directory visit (for various reasons) performed by operating systems or applications.
-The operation to the file during the visit can be read, create, etc. The visit may be saved in different forms, e.g., file, cache, Windows registry, etc.
+The basic operation of the visit to the file can be read, execute, etc. The visit may be saved in different forms, e.g., file, cache, Windows registry, etc. Note that one user's action may involve one or multiple basic operations.

 ### Properties